 A vegan trailblazer, public health nutritionist, author, and international lecturer, Tracye McQuirter has been named a national food hero who is changing the way America eats for the better by Vegetarian Times, and her national best-seller, By Any Greens Necessary, was the #1 recommended vegan book on The Huffington Post.

 She is a national authority on preventing and reversing chronic diseases in African American women using plant-based nutrition, and has been credited in part with increasing the number of African American vegans and vegetarians to nearly 3 million people.

 Vegan for nearly 30 years, Tracye is passionate about helping people live healthier, happier lives.
 She has a master’s degree in public health nutrition from New York University and a bachelor’s degree from Amherst College.

-Tracye has a master’s degree in public health nutrition from the New York University Steinhardt School Department of Nutrition, Food Studies, and Public Health, where she was awarded a prestigious academic fellowship and was mentored by renowned nutritionist Marion Nestle.
-She received her undergraduate degree in African American Studies from Amherst, the nation’s top liberal arts college.
+Tracye has a master’s degree in public health nutrition from the New York University Steinhardt School’s Department of Nutrition, Food Studies, and Public Health, where she was awarded a prestigious academic fellowship and was mentored by renowned nutritionist Marion Nestle.
+She received her undergraduate degree in African American Studies from Amherst, one of the nation’s top liberal arts colleges.
 She was inspired to become a vegetarian there during a lecture given by human rights activist and humorist Dick Gregory.